 Currently the temperature checks are located at the locations below:

-What if I am high risk or live with someone who is high risk for infection?
+What if I am high risk or live with someone who is high risk for infection, or just don’t feel comfortable returning to campus?

 If a student is at high risk for infection, lives with someone who is high risk, or may need some flexibility due to childcare or child school-related issues, the student should continue conducting their course work through the FSO platform.
 Full Sail University will continue to extend its online learning options for all campus students.